-For example, Schedule II barbiturates have a high potential for substance abuse and severe physical dependence.
-Schedule IV barbiturates, however, have a low potential of abuse and low risk of dependency.
+Schedule II barbiturates have a high potential for substance abuse and severe physical dependence.
+Schedule IV barbiturates have a lower potential of abuse and low risk of dependency.

-Because barbiturates fall in this classification series, it is illegal to purchase or consume this type of drug without a doctor’s prescription.
-Selling barbiturates without proper documentation or misusing these drugs can result in criminal offenses or penalties imposed by state and federal authorities.
+It is illegal to purchase or consume this type of drug without a doctor’s prescription.
+Selling barbiturates without proper documentation or misusing these drugs can result in arrest.

-Additionally, when individuals obtain and use barbiturates, primarily through online purchases, they run the risk of consuming contaminated or expired drugs.
+Buying barbiturates on the street or online increases the risk of consuming contaminated or expired drugs.
 The risk of overdose is also high.